Different Types of Customer Feedback (and How to address them)

 - The next step is analyzing the data, which will help you discover the root cause of customer churn.

-- Once you have this information, you can take steps to improve your product or service offerings to stop the problem from happening again.
+- Once you have this information, you can improve your product or service offerings to stop the problem from happening again.

 - The final step is acting on the feedback by implementing changes to make your product or service more appealing to your customers and updating stakeholders about the new releases with release notes.

 Collecting all different types of customer feedback is important